snipe/downworthy/README.md

 This is a very rough version right now, not quite ready for prime-time, but the general gist is that of a Chrome extension (Safari and maybe FF coming soon) that replaces the absurd hyberbole of viral content sites like Buzzfeed, ViralNova, Upworthy, etc with more realistic headlines.

+Here are some examples:

 ![Alt text](/images/article.png?raw=true "Sample Screenshot")

+Original text: Nothing Could Prepare Me For What’s Revealed When This Glacier Lake Melts.
+OMG
 ![Original Title: Nothing Could Prepare Me For What’s Revealed When This Glacier Lake Melts.
 OMG](/images/lake.png?raw=true "Nothing Could Prepare Me For What’s Revealed When This Glacier Lake Melts.
 OMG")

 Here are some samples, although not all have been implemented yet: